nickroxcks/Machine_Learning_Projects/DogBreed_ImageClassification/README.md

 ## How this model was built

-This type of identification problem in machine learning is called "multi-class image classification".
+This type of identification problem in machine learning is called **"multi-class image classification"**.
 It's multi-class because we're trying to classify mutliple different breeds of dog.

 Our goal is to build a model capable of detecting and labeling dog breeds.
 So from a high level, our model needs to be capable of 2 things.